-After choke control knob is pulled and then knob is returned to original position, throttle remains slightly open (fast idle latch condition).

-- The chain will attempt to move when engine is started with fast idle throttle latch engaged. - ◆ Do not start engine before chain brake is locked.
+- After choke control knob is pulled and then knob is returned to original position, throttle remains a little open (fast idle latch condition). - The chain will attempt to move when engine is started with fast idle throttle latch engaged. - Do not start engine before chain brake is locked. - Make sure the bar and chain are free from any obstruction when starting the chainsaw.